adamggrim/Moonbeam/README.md

 # Moonbeam

 `Moonbeam` is a Swift package for color selection with floating color previews.
-For a given hue range, `Moonbeam` lets you bend saturation in specific sections for legibility.
+For a given hue range, `Moonbeam` lets you bend saturation in specific sections.
 It also offers customizable sizing and presentation options.

 ## Requirements